code0monkey1/learn-typescript-fullstackopen/README.md

                 }
               }
            ```
       1. Now , you would get an error while getting the values from the `request.body` , so we need to disable the warning on that line, so as to properly parse the values henceforth , before use .
-And we can do that by putting the `eslint error ignore rule` right above the request body ,like so :
+And we can do that by putting the `eslint-disable-next-line [name of the rule to disable]`  **comment right above the erroring line** ,like so :

            ```javascript